AminAliakbari/FuseDR-Net/README.md

 4- Modify the "Helper_Plot.py" to suit each dataset.

-## Training and Ecaluation
+## Training and Evaluation

-- an example for train and evaluate a new model：
+- an example for training and evaluation of a new model：

 ```bash
 python Decomposed_HIs_RUL_Prediction_FuseDR_Net.py